-Breast cancer continues to be one of the most frequent types of this disease.
+Nowadays, breast cancer is still the most common tumour of women in our society.
 For women, this is not only a terrible illness but also often involves a mastectomy or removal of a breast.
 Women then have to face both the cancer and the loss of a breast or, in other words, the loss of part of their femininity.

 Cancer involves a level of suffering which has an impact on the quality of life of those affected and of their families.
 Both the diagnosis and the treatment of this disease bring about a change in values and in quality of life on a physical and psychological level, sometimes creating difficulties in adapting to the new situation.
 On top of this there can also be communication problems with the patient´s partner and family, reduced self-esteem and possibly feelings of anxiety, depression, loss of control and uncertainty.
 These problems also all occur within the patient´s family, who need to supress their own feelings and emotions in order to help the patient, without finding an escape valve for them.